 As to the efficacy of pain management let me say this: prescribed and over-the-counter medications monitored closely by your physician are an effective way to manage most pain.

-Colorado’s rush to legalize marijuana is now entangled in a great mess.
+Colorado’s rush to legalize marijuana is a great mess.
 Law enforcement knows how to test someone’s alcohol level if they’re DUI.
 And we know that a person can drink a modest amount of alcohol and still be in control of their senses.
 But what do we do about a person who’s stoned?
 (Ironically states are arguing about the use of cell phones and texting being distracting and making it illegal to use a phone while driving citing the number of car wrecks, injuries and deaths.
 Wouldn’t it be delicious if CO bans the use of cell phones?)

 Thus Scripture’s common sense to be “filled with the Holy Spirit” i.e., controlled by Him, not drunk.
 The idea is simple.
 Let God’s Spirit control you, not an external substance that you consume to a point where it is controlling you.
 In the Bible Paul’s instruction to Timothy is “not to sit long beside the wine” (a literal rendering), yet in another place he tells Timothy to “take a little wine for your stomach” (I wonder if that was pain management?).
 When drunk or stoned, a person who is normally reserved and civil, might become angry, loud, violent, or lose their sexual inhibitions.
 In other words those substances are controlling you; you are not in control of yourself much less God’s Spirit controlling you.